-I don’t think I’ve had blood oranges since this salad, and let me tell you, they are sweeter and redder than ever this year.
+I don’t think I’ve had blood oranges since I made a salad with it, and let me tell you, they are sweeter and redder than ever this year.
 And I’m afraid there are some beans to be spilled.
 So here goes my Sunday confession…

 I ate half the oranges while cutting them for this salad.
 But that’s not all.
 I also ate half the roasted carrots before they went into the salad.
 The oranges were juicy and the carrots spiced and crunchy, and well…, I couldn’t resist.